 Texas boy, 2, shot and killed in home invasion, suspects on loose: police

-A 2-year-old boy from Texas was killed and two others injured in a botched home invasion Tuesday night in a Harris County neighborhood, police said.
+A two-year-old boy from Texas is dead and two others were injured after a botched home invasion took place in a Harris County neighborhood late Tuesday night, police said.

-Deputies were dispatched to the Trailing Vine Apartment complex in northeastern Harris County at around 11:46 p.m., authorities said.
-They responded to calls reporting a home invasion with three gunshot victims.
+Lt.
+Robert Minchew with the Harris County Sheriff’s Office said that deputies were dispatched to the Trailing Vine Apartment complex in northeastern Harris County at around 11:46 p.m. after receiving reports of robbery/ home invasion with multiple gunshot victims.

-The boy was pronounced dead at the scene.
-His father suffered multiple gunshot wounds and was airlifted to Memorial Hermann-Texas Medical Center.
-His condition was unknown.
-Another victim, identified only as a friend of the father, was taken to Houston Northwest Medical Center where he was said to be in stable condition.
+Authorities at the scene identified three victims: a father, his toddler and a friend.

 GIRL, 2, EATEN BY CROCODILES AFTER FALLING INTO A PIT ON FAMILY’S FARM

-The three were sitting inside an open garage when they were approached by two male suspects at around 11:30 p.m., officials said.
-The suspects began firing striking all three victims.
+All three were sitting inside an open garage when they were approached by two male suspects around 11:30 p.m, according to Minchew.
+Immediately, the suspects began firing, striking all three victims.

+CHICAGO COPS HAVE 'DEEP MISTRUST' OF STATE'S ATTORNEY'S OFFICE, POLICE UNION SAYS IN LETTER

+The 2-year-old child was shot and killed on the scene and was pronounced dead by EMS on arrival.

+The father suffered multiple gunshot wounds and was airlifted to Memorial Hermann-Texas Medical Center where his exact condition was unknown.
+The friend was taken to Houston Northwest Medical Center where he was said to be in stable condition.

-The child’s mother was inside the apartment with a one-month-old baby when she heard a loud noise which she “thought were fireworks” going off, officials said.
-When she went downstairs to inspect, she was “accosted” by one of the armed suspects who demanded money.
+Minchew said that the child’s mother was inside the apartment with a one-month-old baby when she heard a loud noise which she “thought were fireworks” going off.
+When she went downstairs to inspect, she was “accosted” by one of the suspects who asked her for money at gunpoint.

+She proceeded to tell the gunman she had no money at which point police say they are unclear on what took place after.
+The two suspects fled and are still at large.

 CLICK HERE TO GET THE FOX NEWS APP

-Authorities have described them as two black males, between 25 and 35-years-old.
-One was last seen wearing a black hoodie and the other was in a red hoodie.
+Authorities have described them as two black males, age between 25 and 35.
+One was wearing a black hoodie and the other a red one.